mprat/breadboard-to-pcb/README.md

 TODO:
-* rename the current "wire" class into "Component" and then make subclasses later
+* Rename the current "wire" class into "Component" and then make subclasses later
-* think about recursion depth and why it's being hit - there's a better way
+* Think of a better way of deciding whether to add RGB values to the wire.
+I think the best way to approach this for now is to keep a "running average" of an RGB color and threshold off of that.